 Catalan can be found as the primary language in a few Spanish regions, Catalonia, which includes cities like Barcelona, Girona, and Tarragona, the Valencian Community, and the Balearic Islands including the party hub of Ibiza.

 It’s also the language of the mountain country of Andorra, which straddles France and Spain in the Pyrenees Mountains.
-So, in actual fact, it’s spoken by quite a large proportion of Spanish and Andorran people, as the region encompasses so many major cities.
+So, it’s spoken by quite a large proportion of Spanish and Andorran people, as the region encompasses so many major cities.

 If you’ve ever been to any of these places, you’ve likely seen two languages on signage, including on public transport, one in Catalan and one in Spanish.